K1rakishou/KurobaExLite/README.md

 - Reply to posts.
 - View albums.
 - Track navigation history (for now it's always enabled).
-- Bookmarks.
+- Bookmark threads (everything works except reply notifications).
-- Global search.
+- Use global search.

 What you can't do which will be implemented in the future:
 - Navigate other sites (maybe?).